judka-uriel/uriel-book/uriel_en.md

 adherence to old laws was incompatible with the level of societal development at that time.
 Therefore, the Sadducees were doomed to disappear.

-In the same way, in our time the Orthodox movement has come into conflict with the contemporary level of societal development, as many traditions of medieval Halakhah have become hopelessly outdated.
+In the same way, in our time the Orthodox denomination has come into conflict with the contemporary level of societal development, as many traditions of medieval Halakhah have become hopelessly outdated.
 Therefore, the heirs of the Perushim now find themselves in the position of their former opponents the Sadducees,